FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

 Tokens and Compartments
 =======================

-:ref:`feature_accesscontrol_config` outlines that SMART scopes can be defined on multiple level: patient, user, system.
-For each of these levels different workflows apply on how the access control engine in Firely Server evaluates these scopes internally.
+:ref:`feature_accesscontrol_config` outlines that SMART scopes can be defined on multiple levels: patient, user, and system.
+For each of these levels, different workflows apply to how the access control engine in Firely Server evaluates these scopes internally.
-The following page gives context about the most important terms that are relevant for the decision if an user or system is granted access.
+The following page gives context about the most important terms that are relevant for the decision if a user or system is granted access.

 Launch Contexts and Compartments
 --------------------------------